mosaicml/examples/deeplab/README.md

 either directly via CLI, or via environment variables that can be read.
 Then launch the appropriate command on each node:

 ### Overriding Arguments
-Composer benchmarks used [`omegaconf`](https://github.com/omry/omegaconf) to manage configs.
+Composer benchmarks uses [`omegaconf`](https://github.com/omry/omegaconf) to manage configs.
 OmegaConf allows us to override YAML configs from the command line for quick experimentation.

 Common examples include: